jianzhi-1/FacialDataCollector/README.md

 For effective data collection, epsilon is set to be 60000.
 To set it to other value, change the datacollector.process_video() function.

+### Performance of FacialDataCollector
+FacialDataCollector depends on the library MoviePy, so the speed of exporting clips is mainly limited by MoviePy.
+It takes around 1 day (24 hours) to process 2 hours of video.

+### Using FacialDataCollector
+Using Python 2.7, run gui.py.
+Click 'Browse Video' to select a video (.mp4).
+The GUI also allows you to preview the video you have chosen.
+Click 'Process Video' to start processing the video.
+The resulting clips will be exported to the 'export' folder.

 ### Common Bugs and Fixes
 When running gui.py on Windows, the following Python error may occur:
 ```